DeepShift-Labs/MAGIST-Algorithm/README.md

 Another key stage of this AGI(Artificial General Intelligence) is the huaman interaction and understanding.
 MAGIST will use a Transformer chatbot to listen to conversations and simultaneously train on them.
 When it is queried, it will collect information from the database, and use the transformer to fit a response.
 This will be done by using a GAN system infused into the transformer.
 The transformer will act as the discriminator to perform an integrity check.

 ## Usage
 This project is still under development.
 Please contact me at [deepshiftlabs@outlook.com]() if you want immediate access to MAGIST.
+Once the algorithm is in a stable state, I will release a Python Package on PYPI and Github for access.

+## Contributing
+Your contribution, monetary or programaticaly, is crucial for the rapid development of the algorithm and its training.
+Please consider contributing.
+Even the smallest change to my README will be greatly appreciated.